On smooth approximations in the Wasserstein space: Smooth approximations in the Wasserstein space

 \emph{Step I. Definition of $u\star\gamma_k$.} We proceed as in \cite[Lemma 5.95]{CD18_I} and consider a sequence $\{\gamma_k\}_k$ of $C^\infty$ functions $\gamma_k\colon\R^d\rightarrow\R^d$ having compact support and such that $(\gamma_k,D_x\gamma_k,D_x^2\gamma_k)(x)\rightarrow(x,I_d,0)$ uniformly on compact sets of $\R^d$ as $k\rightarrow\infty$, where $I_d$ stands for the identity matrix of order $d$ and $0$ denotes the zero matrix of dimension $d\times d$.
 We also suppose that $|D_x\gamma_k(x)|\leq1$, for every $k\in\N$ and $x\in\R^d$.
 Then, we define

 Notice that $u\star\gamma_k$ is continuous and bounded (see \cite[Lemma 5.94]{CD18_I}).
-Moreover, if $u$ is uniformly continuous with modulus $w$ than $u\star\gamma_k$ is also uniformly continuous with the same modulus of continuity.
+Moreover, if $u$ is uniformly continuous with modulus $w$ then $u\star\gamma_k$ is also uniformly continuous with the same modulus of continuity.
 As a matter of fact, it holds that

 Recalling \eqref{W_2_xi_eta} we find

 Since $|D_x\gamma_k(x)|\leq1$, for every $k\in\N$ and $x\in\R^d$, we get $\|\gamma_k(\xi)-\gamma_k(\eta)\|_{L^2}\leq\|\xi-\eta\|_{L^2}$, from which we conclude that